 If you’re planning to visit some National Trust attractions in North Wales then I’ve got 10 of my favourites that you can’t miss!

 I live in North Wales and I’ve been a National Trust member since my eldest son was born seven years ago.
 I now have three children and I love taking them to National Trust attractions around North Wales.
-As a National Trust member, it’s an affordable family day out and it’s always great fun for us all.
+As a National Trust member, it’s an affordable family day out as many of the North Wales attractions for families can be really expensive!
 We pack a huge picnic, fill the car with spare coats and wellies and snacks and off we go.

 Here are 10 of my favourite National Trust properties and attractions in North Wales.